 In 2015 I won both V1 and K1 National Titles and was selected onto the Australian Para-Canoe Team for both boats.
 At the 2015 ICF Canoe Sprint World Championships in Milan, Italy, I progressed straight into the K1 final after placing 2nd in my heat.
 In the final I won a Bronze medal and qualified the first quota place for Australia at the 2016 Rio Paralympic Games.
 In the V1 final I won a Gold medal and my maiden World Title with a Personal Best and World Best time.

 At the 2016 ICF Canoe Sprint World Championships in Dusberg, Germany, I added another Bronze medal for K1 to my medal haul and successfully defended my world champion title for V1.
-I won my 3rd Gold medal for V1 at the 2017 ICF Canoe Sprint World Championships in Racice, Czech Republic.
+I won my 3rd consecutive Gold medal for V1 at the 2017 ICF Canoe Sprint World Championships in Racice, Czech Republic, and placed 4th in K1.

 I proudly represented Australia at the 2016 Rio Paralympic Games in Rio De Janerio, Brazil.
 I won a Bronze medal in my event the 200m K1 sprint, and was the first Australian in history to win a medal in Para-canoe at the Paralympic Games.